AgrawalAman02/Shell-Scripting/README.md

-# Linux-Commands-Tutorial
+# Shell-Scriting
-This repo contains the notes and commands which i learned about linux
+This repo contains codes and handwritten notes of the shell script and linux